houseabsolute/precious/README.md

 Now with Precious you can say "yes" to all of those questions.

-## Why Precious?
+## TLDR

-In all seriousness, managing code quality tools can be a bit of a pain.
-It becomes **much** more painful when you have a multi-language project.
-You may have multiple tools per language, each of which runs on some subset of your codebase.
-Then you need to hook these tools into your commit hooks and CI system.

-With Precious you can configure all of your code quality tool rules in one place and easily run `precious` from your commit hooks and in CI.
+Precious is a code quality tool that lets you run all of your linters and tidiers with a single command.
+It's features include:

+- One file, `precious.toml`, defines all of your linter and tidier commands, as well as what files they operate on.
+- Respects VCS ignore files and allows global and per-command excludes.
+- Works the same way with single- or multi-language projects.
+- Easy integration with commit hooks and CI systems.
+- Commands are executed in parallel by default, with one process per CPU.
+- Commands can be grouped with labels, for example to just run a subset of commands for commit hooks and all commands in CI.

 ## Installation